 A/Fst is the stoichiometric air to fuel ratio, kg/kg

-β is the molar carbon ratio of the fuel, with β=1 for fuels containing carbon and β=0 for fuels not containing carbon
+β is the molar carbon ratio of the fuel, with β=1 for fuels containing carbon and β=0 for fuels with a molar carbon to hydrogen ratio of 0 as defined in paragraph 8. of this annex.

-λi is the instantaneous excess air ratio
+λi is the instantaneous excess air ratio calculated by equation 32 or measured by a lambda sensor

 cCO2d is the dry CO2 concentration, per cent